Coping with hot weather for older people

 - Heatstroke is a medical emergency.

-- Get treatment straight away.
+- Know the signs and get treatment straight away.

-Extreme heat risks for older people
+Risks for older people

 You may have a greater risk of heat-related illness if: